Premo36/DML2.X/README v2.5.txt

 1)Do step 1 to 3 of the previous how to.
 2)Select at least 2 mods
 3)Click on "play"
-4)Adjust the files loading order
+4)Adjust the files loading ordeR
 5)Click on "SAVE PRESET"
 6)Write a name for the preset
 7)Check any additional info you want to save with preset (IWAD, SOURCEPORT, ALTERNATIVE CONFIGURATION, RENDERER and COMMANDLINE)
 8)Click on "save as new..." if it's a new preset of you want to make a copy 8b)Click on update if you want that any changes you made will overwrite the current preset data.
 8c)Click on "update and play" if you want to update the preset and launch the game right away.
+	NOTE: You can use the arrow key to move the selected mod up/down, the delete key to remove it and pageUp/pageDown (Or the combo CTRL + UP/DOWN arrows/buttons) to move it to the top or the bottom of the list.

 -HOW TO START FROM LEVEL X
 1)Fill with the level code (NOT the full name) the "start from level" field.